 When is the best time to do Lobuche Peak Climbing with EBC?

-The best seasons are spring (April to May) and autumn (September to November), when weather conditions are most stable and visibility is excellent.
+The best time to climb Lobuche Peak is spring (April to May) and autumn (September to November), when weather conditions are most stable and visibility is excellent.

 What kind of equipment will I need?